mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/troubleshooting/kaptain-1.0.0/index.md

 ### Using Kaptain SDK and Kubeflow Fairing with Private Docker Registries

-Kaptain SDK and Kubeflow Fairing do not support Docker registries using a self-signed TLS certificates, certificate chaining, or insecure (plaintext HTTP) registries.
+The Kaptain SDK and Kubeflow Fairing do not currently support Docker registries using self-signed TLS certificates, certificate chaining, or insecure (plaintext HTTP) registries.
+We plan to improve support for private registries in a future release of Kaptain.

 ### Spark and Horovod

 Running Spark and Horovod on Spark in client mode from a notebook with Istio enabled is not supported.
-It is recommended to use Spark Operator for running Spark applications.
+It is recommended to use the Spark Operator for running Spark applications.

 ### Pocket Chrome Extension